MichiMich/MMM-HDC1080/README.md

 # MMM-HDC1080

-This module shows the temperature and humidity of a HDC1080 Sensor by using the I2C of the RaspberryPi and displays it at your MagicMirror²  https://github.com/MichMich/MagicMirror
+This module shows the temperature and humidity of a HDC1080 Sensor by using the I2C of the RaspberryPi and displays it at your MagicMirror²  https://github.com/MichMich/MagicMirror.
+The Pins 2 and 3 are used for I2C and can not be changed.
+The main function and code is from @Bangee44 where he used it for a DHT22-Sensor.

 ## Dependencies